NeobrainData/bucket-save-upload/README.md

 ## This library has 3 methods:

-* retrieve_files: Download files from GCP as JSON objects.
+* download_files: Download files from GCP as JSON objects.
 * upload: Upload files to GCS
 * insert_replacing: Compares each document from doc_list with the docs that are already in the bucket and uploads the new ones / updates the old ones.